jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 * Adafruit [3.5 inch][pitft35r] and [2.8 inch][pitft28r] resistive touchscreens

-This [Raspberry Pi TFT Displays and Qt5][jumpnow-pitft] post has more notes on working with th PiTFT displays.
+This [Raspberry Pi TFT Displays and Qt5][jumpnow-pitft] post has more notes on working with the PiTFT displays.

 #### System Software